SHUBHANGSUDHANSU/sorting-algorithm-visualizer/README.md

 4. Use the speed slider to adjust the animation speed
 5. Click "Pause" to pause the visualization at any time
 6. Click "Reset" to stop and reset the visualization
+7. Toggle dark mode using the theme button in the top-right corner

 ## Project Structure